 - a bond to reduce the number of hospital transfers of residents of aged care facilities

-- a bond to improve the economic and health outcomes of remote indigenous communities
+- a bond to improve outcomes for aged care residents

-We are currently designing a development impact bond to improve outcomes for subsistence farmers in Papua New Guinea, in partnership with DFAT.
+We have also designed a development impact bond to improve outcomes for subsistence farmers in Papua New Guinea, in partnership with DFAT.

-In late 2018, we launched the latest social benefit bond in Queensland with our clients Churches of Christ in Queensland, focusing on increasing the resilience of young people exiting statutory care to reduce their risk of homelessness.
+In late 2017, we launched the latest social benefit bond in Queensland with our clients Churches of Christ in Queensland, focusing on increasing the resilience of young people exiting statutory care to reduce their risk of homelessness.
+This program will run until 2024, paying coupons to investors along the way.